JemGodspeed/HTML-and-CSS-Projects/README.md

 ### Project 3: Bookstore Website
 **Description**: Made a booktore one page website with videos and css.

-It can be found in the One page website Repository.
+It can be found in the "One page website" Repository.